Wallet Verification

 ## Security considerations [#security-considerations]

-* **Brute-force protection:** Repeated failed PIN, backup-code, or TOTP attempts temporarily lock the affected method for that user and fail closed, blunting online guessing of a low-entropy secret from a compromised session.
-A successful verification resets the count.
+A user must have the selected method enabled before it can satisfy a signing request.
+The platform records each backup code on use and tracks TOTP tokens so no token passes twice.
+Repeated failed PIN, backup-code, or TOTP attempts temporarily lock the affected method for that user, blunting online guessing of a low-entropy secret from a compromised session.
+A successful attempt resets the count.
+Machine-to-machine API-key requests skip the interactive wallet-verification challenge.

 ## See also [#see-also]

-* [Security overview](/docs/compliance-security/security) for the full defense-in-depth model
+* [Security overview](/docs/compliance-security/security): the full defense-in-depth model

-* [Authentication](/docs/compliance-security/security/authentication) for API-level rate limiting and RBAC
+* [Authentication](/docs/compliance-security/security/authentication): API-level rate limiting and RBAC